-- the date of accreditation of the additional capacity and whether there have been tariff changes prior to this date (for degression - please see the tables below). - Additional RHI capacity first commissioned less than 12 months after the date of first commissioning of the original installation - 10.15 This section is for those who apply for accreditation for additional RHI capacity which is first commissioned within 12 months of the date of the first commissioning of the original RHI installation.
+- the date of accreditation of the additional capacity and whether there have been tariff changes prior to this date (for degression - please see the tables below). - Additional RHI capacity first commissioned less than 12 months after the date of first commissioning of the original installation72 - 10.15 This section is for those who apply for accreditation for additional RHI capacity which is first commissioned within 12 months of the date of the first commissioning of the original RHI installation.
 In this case: - The revised applicable tariff for the original installation is the one that was in place at the date of accreditation of the original installation and was applicable to the combined capacity of the original installation and the additional RHI capacity. - This mainly affects those installations where the additional capacity puts the combined installation into a different tariff band to the original installation.
 In the example below in table 9, the original installation has a capacity of 150kWth accredited under the small commercial biomass tariff.
 Additional capacity of 80kWth is added to the system, placing the combined capacity (230kWth) into the medium commercial biomass tariff band.
-The tariff of the original installation will therefore change because of the different banding. - This tariff will be adjusted by any relevant inflation rate uplift that has occurred since the date of accreditation of the original installation 68 - The revised tariff will be applicable from the date of accreditation of the additional capacity. - The applicable tariff for the additional RHI capacity will be the tariff based on the combined capacity of the original installation and the additional RHI capacity on the additional RHI capacity's date of accreditation
+The tariff of the original installation will therefore change because of the different banding. - This tariff will be adjusted by any relevant inflation rate uplift that has occurred since the date of accreditation of the original installation 73 - The revised tariff will be applicable from the date of accreditation of the additional capacity. - The applicable tariff for the additional RHI capacity will be the tariff based on the combined capacity of the original installation and the additional RHI capacity on the additional RHI capacity's date of accreditation74 circumstances (see Regulations, Part 8, Regulation 76(5) and (6).

-&lt;sup>67 Regulations, Part 8, Regulation 76(1) and (4) to (7)
+72 Regulations, Part 8, Regulation 76(1) and (4) to (7)

-&lt;sup>68 For installations with tariff start dates prior to 1st April 2016, this will be adjusted with the RPI.
+73 For installations with tariff start dates prior to 1st April 2016, this will be adjusted with the RPI.
 For installations with tariff start dates on or after 1st April 2016, this will be adjusted with the CPI.

-&lt;sup>69 NB.
-This is subject to specific provisions in the regulations in relation to biogas and solid biomass in certain circumstances (see Regulations, Part 8, Regulation 76(5) and (6).
+74 NB.
+This is subject to specific provisions in the regulations in relation to biogas and solid biomass in certain